Azure-Samples/serverless-chat-langchainjs/docs/03-session.md

 It will take a large text and split it by the first character `\n\n`.
 If the first split is not enough, it will try to split by the character `\n`.
 And so on.
 Until the text or the split is smaller than the specified block size.

-After that, we created an instance of the `PDFLoader` class passing the `pdfDocumentFile` file and a configuration object with the `splitPages` property as `false`.
+After that, we created an instance of the `PDFLoader` class passing the `file` document and a configuration object with the `splitPages` property as `false`.
 Why?
 Because by default, a document will be created for each page of the PDF file.
 That's why we are disabling this option.

 Then, we loaded the PDF file using the `load` method of the `PDFLoader` class instance.